 Every TBI case is different, and the long-term effects of a brain injury can vary.
 Some of the effects of a TBI are more severe than others, but regardless, any injury to the brain is dangerous.
 Common long-term risk of this injury include seizures, the early onset of Alzheimer’s disease and significant memory loss, and other degenerative functions.
 In some cases, a TBI can be treated, but in many cases, time is the best indicator of if the injured party will improve.
 Significant life changes can escalate slowly, and many TBI victims find that these effects are not reversible.

 While physical disability connected to a TBI is often easy to recognize, the emotional effects are harder to see.
 Many people who experience a TBI find themselves depressed due to a feeling of loss.
 A personality change can result in aggressive, moody, and even violent behavior.
 Sadly, the person that you knew before the traumatic brain injury can slowly disappear as time goes on.
 This is devastating for both the injured person and everyone that they are close with.

-Contact a Florida Traumatic Brain Injury Attorney
+Contact a Tampa Traumatic Brain Injury Attorney / TBI Lawyer

 A traumatic brain injury can be a terrifying experience and can have lasting results.
 If you or someone that you know has incurred a TBI due to negligence, the aftermath can be devastating.
 With a TBI, physical and cognitive abilities can be adversely affected.
 This can impact every single aspect of the victims’ life, from time off work, missed career opportunities to changes in personality, feelings of isolation, and depression.
 Expensive medical bills and lost wages can add to the financial stress of this type of injury.
 When you are going through this type of injury, you need the legal support of someone who has a deep understanding of personal injury law in Florida.
 An experienced lawyer who is well versed in TBI cases can help you through this challenging time.